LEED Gold Certified

 The team transformed the original architecture, stripping away the precast exterior of boxy, repetitive concrete panels in favor of a sleek steel and glass façade.
 The entire skin was removed from the building, leaving little more than slabs and columns and affording the chance to cut the inside edge of one side of the U shape at an angle.
 A four-floor vertical expansion raised the height of the existing buildings to ten stories.
 The rooftop added multiple terraces, green spaces, and a swimming pool.
 A new five-level addition joined the two buildings, giving the structure a horseshoe shape and providing space for a lushly landscaped courtyard with an entrance colonnade and fountain.

-Photography by Hoachlander Davis Photography
+Hoachlander Davis Photography